 Land and other Property, Plant and Equipment under construction are not depreciated.
-Depreciation on other assets is calculated using the straight line method to allocate their cost or revalued amounts to their residual values over their estimated useful lives, as follows:
+Depreciation on other assets is calculated using the straight-line method to allocate their cost or revalued amounts to their residual values over their estimated useful lives, as follows:

 %

 Land Nil

 Building 3

 Plant and machinery:

 - Factory equipment and tools 10

 - Quarry equipment and machinery- 20

-- Glass moulds - 50
+- Glass moulds 50

-- Other plant and machinery- 10
+- Other plant and machinery 10

-Furnaces- 14
+Furnaces 14

-Motor vehicles- 20
+Motor vehicles 20

 Furniture, Fittings and equipment:

-- Office and house equipment- 15
+- Office and house equipment 15

-- Household furniture and fittings- 20
+- Household furniture and fittings 20

-- Computer equipment- 25
+- Computer equipment 25

+Assets under Construction Nil

-The assets' residual values and useful lives and method of depreciation are reviewed and adjusted if appropriate, at the end of each reporting date.
+The assets' residual values and useful lives and method of depreciation are reviewed and adjusted, if appropriate, at the end of each reporting date.